rwxrob/zet/20210811180008/README.md

 FUCK NO!

-If you think they do, you're a bigger fucking moron than Liam Tung, who actually chose do the most irresponsible thing a tech blogger can do, write hyperbole for money publicly (oh wait, that's the job description, never mind).
+If you think they do, you're a bigger fucking moron than Liam Tung, who actually chose to do the most irresponsible thing a tech blogger can do, write hyperbole for money publicly (oh wait, that's the job description, never mind).